cambiotraining/hpc-intro/README.md

 - Lesson 2:
   - Update screenshots with the setup used for the training; Figure 2 missing snapshots after logged in
   - Exercise 2 needs completing
+    - change python exercise to redirect to file instead (this allows us easily appending)

+- Lesson 3:
   - Include environment variables somewhere
+  - include interactive access to compute nodes (`sintr`)

 - Extras for another iteration of the course:
   - GNU parallel